 The four types of keywords modifiers you should be using are:

-Broad Modified Negative
+- Broad Modified Negative

-This is one of the fastest ways to see your campaigns spend way too much for unqualified leads.
+This is one of the fastest ways to see your campaigns spend way too much on unqualified leads.
 Strategy and planning are important.
 Think about your customer and how they are searching and how surrounding keywords affect the search results and modify them.

-In this chart you can see examples of types of keywords that should be modified in every campaign, this is a must.
+In this chart you can see examples of types of keywords that should be modified in every campaign, this is a must